morphismz/morphismz.github.io/_pages/about.md

 I also like coding up mathematics when I get the chance.
 I am a contributor of the agda-unimath repository.
 Ultimately I aim to formalize my honors thesis in agda.

-I hope to enter into a mathematics Ph.D. program in Fall 2023.

 Philosophy
 ======
 I am currently the president of the [CU Boulder Undergraduate Philosophy Club](https://www.colorado.edu/philosophy/events/undergraduate-philosophy-club).